Things To Do In Dubai

 Dubai is an eclectic mix of vast and unexplored deserts, lush green farmlands, soaring skyscrapers, and white sand beaches.
 There are more things to do in Dubai than you can ever imagine.

-1. Burj Khalifa- Be on top of the world
+1. Burj Khalifa- Be on Top of the World

 The entry fee to the observation decks depends on the time of day you choose.
 Surprising numbers of visitors flock around early morning and sunset, though tickets cost more during these times.
 Whether you want to see the city in broad daylight or the twilight glimmer of the night sky, you will be blown away by the panorama from 555m above the ground.
 For people at the top of Burj Khalifa, sunset happens four minutes later than at ground level.